Private sector employers and employees

 Calculating Alex’s ordinary pay requires averaging the commission she earned in the 273 days prior to the commencement of leave on 1 April 2022 and in the 92 days from when she returned to work on 1 October 2022 to 31 December 2022.
 The period from 1 April to 30 September 2022 when Alex was on unpaid leave is therefore excluded from the averaging.

-Example 2 - Calculating payment on termination
+Example 2 - Calculating payment when employment ends

 To calculate Harley’s average weekly earnings, Harley’s employer calculates the total amount earnt by Harley over the previous 365 days ($100,000) and divides this amount by 365 and then multiplies this by 7 (e.g. $100,000 / 365 * 7 = $1,917.81).